The Long Road Home 2 - Only 5,000 Kilometres to go!

 Double click on this picture and you will see little brown rabbits bounding everywhere.
 Very cute but...

-Lonely graves are not uncommon in the Aussie Bush
+Lonely graves are not uncommon in the Aussie Bush - not sure whose they are

-The Miracle of Irrigation
+The miracle of irrigation

 After crossing the Darling I was in the the Riverina which used to be the fruit bowl of Australia and still grows its share of oranges, avocadoes and grapes, but what grows here is mostly a technological miracle made possible by irrigation.
 Though it has worked well for past generations, it raises the water table and causes salt to rise to the surface making the land infertile.
 It also degrades the water quality – in dry years there are toxic algal blooms -and deprives other species of the river's natural flow (for example, many of the big ancient river red gums are dying and occasionally there’s a fish kill).
 For this reason, water permits are issued now which are supposed to cap water use at ecologically sustainable levels.
 This means winners and losers, with yet more farmers leaving the land and more country towns losing business.
 I do have a good news story about this coming up shortly so don’t get too depressed.

-Meanwhile it had rained here too – saw another snake on the road ( that's 200% more than I have seen in 20 years), and everything was looking great – naturally.
+Meanwhile it had rained here too – saw another snake on the road [that's 200% more than I have seen in 20 years], and everything was looking great – naturally.
 I was very pleased to able to buy fruit again as I hadn’t had any since Ceduna.
 Having been caught last time at each state border and having to give up bags of oranges not once, but twice, I had stewed up all my apples and eaten everything else and was determined not to buy any again until I was safely in New South Wales.

-This highway was narrow, all double lines, windy and very busy with trucks that made my little van shudder all over as they roared past, so I stopped at this little billabong and then turned inland and headed for Canberra via Griffiths.
+This highway was narrow, all double lines, winding and very busy with trucks that made my little van shudder all over as they roared past, so I stopped at this little billabong and then turned inland and headed for Canberra via Griffiths.

 I was soon joined by this man whom I suspect of being an undercover recruiting agent for the caravan and campers club